Activities you can apply for Nordplus Nordic Languages

 Nordplus Nordic Languages has four guiding objectives:

-- Promote Nordic languages, Nordic Minority languages and culture and mutual Nordic-Baltic linguistic and cultural understanding.
+- Promote Nordic languages, Nordic minority languages and culture and mutual Nordic-Baltic linguistic and cultural understanding.

 - Improve inter-Nordic language comprehension, especially among children and young people.